ikki2530/AirBnB_clone/README.md

 ## Project Description

 HBnB is a 4-month-long project which has as its main goal to deploy a clone of the AirBnB website on our server.
-The final version needs to include the following:
-A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging).
+The final version needs to include the following:A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging).
 A website (the front-end) that shows the final product to everybody: static and dynamic database or files that store data (data = objects).
 An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them).